Hot pepper sauce paste

 Dried Calabrian peppers are preferred as their flavor is more concentrated when reconstituted in hot water.

-Use this paste as a spread, or add a spoonful to your favorite soups and pasta dishes for a punch of heat.
+Use this paste as a spread, or add a spoonful to your favorite soups and pasta dishes for a serious punch of heat.
+A little goes a long way!

-To make a drizzle, add a spoonful of paste to a small bowl and whisk together with a tablespoon or two of extra virgin oil oil, drizzle over chicken, salads, sides, etc.
+To make a drizzle for a recipe, consider adding a spoonful of this paste to a small bowl and whisk together with an additional tablespoon or two of extra virgin oil oil to thin it out, drizzle over chicken, salads, eggs, sides, etc.

 Tried this recipe?Let us know how it was!